{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Sufficient air conditioning for all of the equipment being operated in the data center

-• Smoke, fire, humidity and flood detection, including underneath data center raised floors
+• Smoke, fire, humidity, and flood detection, including underneath data center raised floors

 Cost-Effectiveness

 Data center and colocation service providers need to be profitable.
-Customers expect cost-savings.
-Data center operations, therefore, need to be high-quality, yet also be efficient and avoid unnecessarily high levels of expenditure.
+Customers expect cost savings.
+Data center operations, therefore, need to be high-quality yet also be efficient and avoid unnecessarily high levels of expenditure.
 What’s expected?

-• Tiered data storage according to needs for every day, occasional, or archival use
+• Tiered data storage according to needs for everyday, occasional, or archival use

 • Virtualization to maximize physical server productivity via virtual machines (VMs)